Yandy Díaz Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.41 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.47).

-- The Twins surrender the fifth-fewest home runs in baseball (57 total, one per game).
+- The Twins allow the fifth-fewest home runs in baseball (59 total, one per game).

-- Varland (3-1 with a 3.51 ERA and 39 strikeouts in 41 2/3 innings pitched) makes the start for the Twins, his eighth of the season.

-- His most recent appearance came on Thursday against the Houston Astros, when the right-hander tossed seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.